koomai/laravel-plivo-sms/README.md

 public function toPlivo($notifiable)
 {
     return (new PlivoMessage)
 	                ->content('This is a test SMS via Plivo using Laravel Notifications!');
-}
+	                // ->from('61455222900'); Chain this method to override default 'from' number }
 ```